jincheng/lilac/docs/install.rst

 Upgrade your Lilac
 -------------------

-Whenever you want to upgrade your lilac to lastest version:
+Whenever you want to upgrade your lilac to latest version:

 .. code-block:: bash